Transnational marriage in Japan: Certification as to the marriage

 By a delivery of an authorized copy of certification as to the marriage issued by the foreign land (state / nation), the marriage is regarded under law of Japan as one in accordance with the formality of the foreign land.
 As the additional required documents, Japanese government requires foreigners(non-Japanese citizen) to provide a sworn Affidavit of Competency to Marry, which is issued by their original country's embassy.

-Approve Marriage
+Marriage approval

-All marriages must be registed at a Japanese municipal government office.
+All marriages must be registered at a Japanese municipal government office.
 One common mistake is that consular officers has no legal rights for marriage registration, neither does the religious or fraternal bodies in Japan.